Travel writing mistakes can easily be avoided if you understand why they’re mistakes, and if you know what to do to avoid them.

 Your query letter is a very important element of your marketing process.
 But the best query letter in the world won’t help you unless you have a comprehensive list of magazines to pitch your story ideas to.

 Using comprehensive magazine distribution lists allows you to unlock the full sales potential of your query letter and sell more stories.
+Without a comprehensive list you're limiting yourself and making a common novice travel writing mistake.

 Every serious writer needs magazine distribution lists.
 These are your sales leads.
 Your potential buyers are on this list – and the more potential buyers on your list, the better.